nickmcdowall/lsd-interceptors/README.md

 }
 ```

-(Additional interceptors and auto configuration will be added over time).
+(Additional interceptors and auto-configuration will be added over time).

 ### Naming